arrfab/vm-sandbox/README.md

 ## Configuration
 There is a minimal settings.cfg file that you need to use, like for example where to find locally your centos mirror (self-explained)
+If you need the initial root password, it's "vm4me"

 ## Usage
 > ./vm-sandbox.sh -h